gewmas/JGame_oogasalad/README.md

 - To access extra help in the game authoring phase, click on Show -> Clippy to bring up our version of an Office Assistant, DuvallClippy.

+- We have made a few changes to jgame in order to facilitate the features that we have added.
+These changes have been documented in the package.html file under jgame.platform.

 **Our Roles**

 **Game Authoring:**